saulpw/aipl/about/23-design.md

 Tables are more complex than simple vectors.
 But ideally, an operator could be defined only by its smallest operation, and a decorator(?) would do the consistent iteration.

-split iterates over its input, and where it finds a string, returns a 1 column table. where it finds an int/float, it errors or returns the int. where it finds a table, it recurses.

-take:
-   where it finds a simple table, returns a table with only N rows

-join:
-   a simple table of strings, returns a string

-parse-url:
-   a url string, returns a table with 1 row

-unravel:
-   a table of simple tables, returns a simple table

-filter:
-   a table with a bool value column; returns a table without that column, with only rows for which that column was true